 However, this method will not work for everybody since you need to know exactly what information you need or want to add.
 If you don’t, you end up with a map that is filled with noise (by the topics you don’t need).

-Create mind map summaries based on notes
+ping book summaries based on notes

 You read the book, you underline or highlight lines of text in your book, or you write your notes on a piece of paper.
 Then, after you finished, you take your notes and you add this to your mind map.